smaht-dac/submitr/docs/source/uploading_files.rst

 faster than first downloading the full file from GCS and then uploading it (our initial tests indicate an approximate 30% increase in overall transfer speed).

-To take advantage of this you merely need to specificy a couple of command-line options, specifically ``--cloud-source`` and ``--cloud-credentials``, for example::
+To take advantage of this you merely need to specify a couple of command-line options, specifically ``--cloud-source`` and ``--cloud-credentials``, for example::

     submit-metadata-bundle your-metadata.xlsx --submit \